Home/Services/Pet Hair Removal

 Straight answers, no runaround.

-The questions we hear most about pet hair, answered the way we would tell you on the phone.
+The questions we hear most about dog and pet hair removal, answered the way we would tell you on the phone.

 Can you get cat hair out of leather seats?

-Yes.
-Cat hair is finer than dog hair and works its way into the seams and stitching of leather seats where a vacuum cannot reach.
-We use steam and extraction to lift it out of the seams, then clean and condition the leather so it looks and feels right again.
+Cat hair is finer than dog hair and works into the seams and stitching of leather seats, where a vacuum has no pull.
+We steam the seams to release it, extract it out, then clean and condition the leather.
 Carpet and floor mats get the same treatment.

 How much does professional pet hair removal cost?